 Bonds are less likely to lose money in a downturn.
 If you have them in a portfolio they help cushion the loss of any stocks you may also have.
 Bonds pay a regular interest so there’s a steady stream of money coming in.

 Even if interest rates drop, a bond continues to pay out at a set price.
 There are many different types of bonds.
-If that’s something that interests you, research the different types to find one that works best for you (bookmark our stocks lists page which is updated daily).
+If that’s something that interests you, research the different types to find one that works best for you.

 Zoom in to the large triangle pattern and see what is there.
 Do you see head and shoulders patterns or rising wedge patterns?
 You can even zoom in further and see the small patterns such as shooting star patterns, falling three methods patterns or indecision candles like spinning top candlesticks.

 Candlesticks charts and patterns are there to give traders fair warning.
 Study them.
-Get to know what they mean through stock training.
+Get to know what they mean.
 Then you won’t be taken by surprise when a bear market comes and you can find bear market stocks to buy.

 Bear market stocks to trade will always be easy to find.
 Put a stock scanner to good use.
 Learn the sectors that are stable in a bear market.
 Then you’ll always be able to profit no matter what direction the market goes.